Lots of mothers breastfeed successfully during pregnancy. But you may notice some changes. These are normal.

 Taking care of yourself

 It will be important to make sure you take good care of yourself.
 Eat well and rest whenever you can.
-This isn’t always easy when you have a young child, so ask for help from friends and family.
+This is not always easy when you have a young child, so ask for help from friends and family.

 Get support

-Attending a breastfeeding support group can be an enjoyable way to talk with like-minded mothers.
+Attending a breastfeeding support group can be an enjoyable way to talk with other mothers.
 Some may be able to give advice about breastfeeding through pregnancy.
-Find out what happens at a breastfeeding support group.